- It has been 10 years since pilot Anselm Winston had his commercial pilot license, but he had his first memorable flight recently

 - This is due to an emotional revelation that among the passengers on board the jet was his father

 - Anselm went ahead to thank his dad for everything he has done for him as fellow passengers clapped for them

 Our manifesto: This is what YEN.com.gh believes in

 As the doors to an aircraft shut and passengers got into the mood for the flight from Charleston to Miami, 34-year-old pilot Anselm Winston stood up to make an important announcement.

 Looking at the curious passengers, he informed them that onboard the aircraft was a VIP who needed to be recognised.

 “So a little bit about this VIP, he hails from Kingston, Jamaica, born in the small town of Portmore, Jamaica.
-And that VIP that I’m talking about is my father,” revealed the young pilot, overwhelmed with emotions.
+And that VIP that I’m talking about is my father."

 He gave a bit of history on his father's life journey and his sacrifices to get him to the level he was.

 That is when he crowned his speech by making it known that for the first time since he got his commercial pilot license he was flying a jet with his father on board.